Propagation of chaos for a General Balls into Bins dynamics: Introduction

-Consider $N$ balls initially placed in $L$ bins.
-We take a ball from each non-empty bin and we \emph{randomly} reassign the balls into the bins.
-We iterate independently this procedure at each time step.
+To define our model consider $N$ balls initially placed in $L$ bins.
+Take a ball from each non-empty bin and \emph{randomly} reassign the balls into the bins, then iterate independently this procedure at each time step.
 The random evolution of the number of balls in each bin is an ergodic finite state Markov chain that we call \emph{General Repeated Balls-into-Bins} (GRBB) process.
-A particular case of the GRBB process is the \emph{Repeated Balls-into-Bins} (RBB) process studied in \cite{Be:Cl:Na:Pa:Po} and \cite{Ca:Po} where the balls are uniformly and independently reassigned into bins.
-In the GRBB process the random reassignment has a \emph{general} distribution.
+A particular case of the GRBB process is the \emph{Repeated Balls-into-Bins} (RBB) process, in which the balls are uniformly and independently reassigned into bins.
+For the RBB process in \cite{Ca:Po} we proved the propagation of chaos in the weak limit sense and without any quantitative estimate.
+For the GRBB process the random reassignment has a \emph{general} distribution.
 The systems in this class are conservative interacting particles systems, in discrete time, with parallel updates.
-Usually the GRBB process is not reversible and its invariant measure can be difficult to compute.
+Usually the GRBB process is not reversible and its invariant measure cannot always be calculated.

 The GRBB process, as the RBB process, appears naturally in different applicative contexts.
-For example we can think to balls in every bin as customers in a queue.
+For example we can think to balls in every bin as customers or tasks in a queue.
 Customers are served at discrete times and each served customer is reassigned to a random queue.
 In this setting the GRBB process is a discrete time \emph{closed Jackson network} \cite{Ja,Ke}.
-The parallel updating is justified (see for example \cite{Be:Cl:Na:Pa:Po}) by thinking to customers as tasks (or \emph{tokens}) in a network of parallel CPU which are reassigned at every round.
+The parallel updating is justified, see for example \cite{Be:Cl:Na:Pa:Po}, by thinking to customers as tasks (or \emph{tokens}) in a network of parallel CPUs which are reassigned at every round.